itsvetobaby/ixnay/README.md

 ```
 npx serve
 ```
 Do this in root, then head to http://localhost:5000/src/#/ .
 If you are given a different localhost address this is fine, however data cannot be stored as the peer stores on 5000.
-You can change this line 6 PeerManager.js
+You can change this on line 6 PeerManager.js

 <hr/>